Conditional formatting rules apply formatting automatically to rows or cells based on the values they contain.

 The condition you set determines what will trigger the formatting.
 For example, if you'd like to apply a background color to all rows assigned to Joe, select the column named Assigned To in the left pane and the criteria Joe in the right pane.

-- (Optional) Select the checkbox to Apply format when condition is NOT met to display formatting on rows that fall outside of the condition.
 In the example above, selecting the checkbox would apply formatting to rows NOT assigned to Joe.

 - When you're finished setting the condition, click OK.

 Set the Format for the Rule

 - From the Conditional Formatting window, click this format to choose the formatting to apply if the condition is met.